GLOSSARY

 4. Perceived Unfairness

 Inequality about promotion, recognition and workload inspires resentment.
-Workers can counter such perceptions by acting slowly as a reaction or against organisational norms whenever they feel they are treated unfairly.
+Workers can counter such perceptions by acting slowly as a reaction or against organizational norms whenever they feel they are treated unfairly.

 5. Personality & Fit